AdyGCode/yt-clone/ReadMe.md

 sail php artisan migrate:fresh --seed
 ```

+## Using the Channel's 'slug'

 When a user registers, we want the application to automatically create
-them a channel based around the user's name and add 'channel' to the
+them a channel based around the user's name.
-end.

 The channel name will be similar to this: `Eileen Dover Public Channel`.